 Next, ask if he feels any sorrow for what he did.
 If he claims that he does, discuss different ways that he could show his sibling that he is sorry.
 Explain that his outward attitude and behavior is a window into his heart.
 Sorry hearts want to make things right.

-Some ideas for showing repentance include: serving the sibling lunch or a snack, playing a game of the sibling’s choosing, “donating” a portion of computer or T.V. time, cleaning up after the sibling, doing a chore for the sibling, etc. The child can then approach the offended sibling and say something like, “I am sorry that I hurt you.
+Some ideas for showing repentance include: serving the sibling lunch or a snack, playing a game of the sibling’s choosing, cleaning up after the sibling, doing a chore for the sibling, etc. The child can then approach the offended sibling and say something like, “I am sorry that I hurt you.
 I want to show you that I am sorry so I am going to read you your favorite story.”

 Thank you for this practical and biblical way of getting to the heart in such an everyday situation!